 One tree >10 cm in diameter at breast height (1.3 m) of each species (beech, maple, spruce and fir) was felled, and cross-sectional discs about 5 cm in thickness were cut near breast height in July 2014.
 Samples were stored in Ziploc bags and transported on ice in a cooler to the laboratory.
 The sawn surfaces were shaved with a plane and rinsed with methanol.
 Samples were stored frozen before further processing.
-From each disc, dedicated stainless- steel drill bits were used to obtain a homogenised subsample of wood particles.
-We did not sample the dead heartwood or dark wood at the centre of the disc, which might differ in Hg concentration [17,18].
+From each disc, dedicated stainles were the dead heartwood or dark wood at the centre of 90 the disc, which might differ in Hg concentration [17,18].
 To prevent cross contamination, drill bits were rinsed with methanol before processing each disc.

-From each of the four sampled trees, five replicates of ~0.8 g were prepared for each of five different processing methods: fresh, air-drying, freeze-drying and oven-drying at 65 and 103°C. Fresh samples were analysed immediately.
-Freeze-dried samples were dried at -80°C and 7 Pa for 5 days, using FreeZone Plus 6 Freeze Dry System (Labconco, Kansas City, MO).
+From each of the four sampled trees, five replicates of ~0.8 g were prepared for each of five different processing methods: fresh, air drying, freezer ying and oven drying at 65 and 103°C. Fresh samples were analysed immediately.
+Deze-dried samples were dried at -80°C and 7 Pa for 5 days, using FreeZone Plus 6 Freeze Dry System (Labconco, Kansas City, MO).
 Air-dry samples were dried in covered foil trays in a lab drawer for a week.
 Oven-dry samples were dried at 65 or 103°C in an oven for 2 days.
 Samples were weighed before drying and after drying.